Kidoz-SDK/unity-ironsource-adapter/README.md

 # Unity ironSource Adapter + Sample App

-The Kidoz Unity ironSource Adapter SDK is built and tested with ironSource mediation v7.1.13 <BR>and <ins>**currently supports Android only**</ins>.<BR>
+The Kidoz Unity ironSource Adapter SDK is built and tested with ironSource mediation v7.2.1.2 <BR>and <ins>**currently supports Android only**</ins>.<BR>
-You should only use version 7.1.13 or above as it is the first stable custom mediation release.<BR>
+You should only use version 7.2.0 or above as it is the first stable custom mediation release with support for Rewarded ads.<BR>

 This adapter offers support for the following ad types: